tcorreabr/Parachute/README.md

 After activate the script in *KWin Scripts* window you can use the default registered global shortcut **Ctrl+Super+D (Ctrl+Meta+D)** to show/hide *Parachute*.

-You can also invoke the script with: *qdbus org.kde.kglobalaccel /component/kwin invokeShortcut Parachute*.
-That way you can use it with *Easystroke*, for example.
+You can also invoke the script with *qdbus org.kde.kglobalaccel /component/kwin invokeShortcut Parachute* command.
+Similarly you can: integrate it with [easystroke](https://github.com/thjaeger/easystroke), [configure it to be invoked with meta key](https://github.com/tcorreabr/Parachute/issues/30), etc.

 Controls:
 * Left mouse button - Select window.